Why Buy a Vintage Gas Range?

 - The Performance.
 There's no reason why a vintage stove can't perform as well or better than a modern stove.
 A 9,000 BTU burner puts out the same heat on a vintage or modern stove.
 They might look way different, but stoves built from 1900 to today work in basically the same way.

 - The Features.
 Retro gas stoves were often built with convenient and fun features rare even in today's "high-end" ranges.
 Chambers stoves, for example, have a deep well burner - the original slow cooker! - plus a powerful stovetop broiler and griddle and childproof burner controls.

 - The Sustainability.
 Vintage gas stoves are THE most carbon-friendly kitchen stoves available!
 When you buy an older range, you prevent the extraction and consumption of fuel and other resources.
 But that's not all - some retro stoves were designed to be ultra energy-efficient.
 Chambers brand kitchen stoves and select Maytags use "Retained Heat" cooking, which requires just a few minutes of cooking "with the gas turned on".
 With Retained Heat cooking, you'll save money and significantly reduce your household's carbon footprint.

 - The Repairability.
 Truly, vintage gas ranges represent the epitome of American quality and ingenuity.
 They were built during a time when "repair, don't replace" was the standard American credo.
 The high quality of materials, along with repairable parts, means that your tuned-up retro range will last for decades to come - far longer than a newly manufactured stove.

 - The Beauty.
-Most of the vintage ranges we restore and repair were originally built from the 1930s through the 1950s, a time when kitchen appliances were designed to impress - much like cars of the same era.
-Today, a vintage stove can be the crown jewel of practically any kitchen - strikingly beautiful throughout a wide spectrum of vintage, funky, and contemporary settings.
+Retro stoves were designed to impress - much like cars of the same era.
+Today, they can be the crown jewel of practically any kitchen - strikingly beautiful throughout a wide spectrum of vintage, funky, and contemporary settings.